-The IT Help Desk is located at the library front desk, and is staffed by trained students and library staff as well as providing 24/7 after hours phone service The help desk can assist you in person, via email and by phone with common technology problems, including logging into your 'My Central' account.
-Current Library hours for inperson and immediate email help are listed above and on our Library web site.
-The Help Desk email is www.cwc.edu/library/.
-The phone numbers are 307-855-2198 or 877-292-3375.
+The IT Help Desk is located at the library front desk, and is staffed by trained students and library staff as well as providing 24/7 after hours' phone service.
+The help desk can assist students in person, via email and by phone with common technology problems, including logging into 'My Central' account.
+Current Library hours for in-person and immediate email help are listed above and on our Library web site.
+Please contact the Help Desk via email at helpdesk@cwc.edu or by phone at 307-855-2198 or 877-292-3375.